CTSRD-CHERI/cheribsd-tutorial/src/temporal/README.md

 Recompile and re-run the program, this time under GDB, and observe its behavior.

-Which line faults, and why?
+ * Which line in the program faults, and why?

 ## Monitoring revocation in processes